Screwing up badly at work

 When the adrenaline is over and the problem is solved do everything within your reach to avoid the same mess to repeat itself.

-Let's try to have new problems, not always the same ones (it's boring that way).
+Let's try to have new problems, not always the same ones (it's boring otherwise).

 While all human errors can't be eliminated (unless there's no human in the equation) we can always reduce the chances for them to happen by identifying what mechanism we (the team) can put in place to prevent them.

-Back to my emails, the setting I changed wasn't on the Live site but on a testing environment, that happens to contain real customer data.
-In this case the problem was on how we create those testing environments (a fault on the process we have in place for doing that).
+Back to my emails: the setting I changed wasn't on the Live site but on a testing environment that happened to contain real customer data.
+In this case, the problem was in how we create those testing environments (a fault in the process we have in place).

 The problems could be prevented by improving the processes, adding any necessary documentation, and most important by spreading the information across the team.

-Learn from a mistake is not a cliche phrase but instead it's something "tangible".
+Learning from a mistake isn't a cliché; it's something tangible.

-If you really learned from a mistake you will ended up with more documentation available to the team, a better process in place, and everybody informed of what happened and what can be done to avoid it happening again.
+If you really learned from a mistake, you will end up with more documentation available to the team, a better process in place, and everybody informed about what happened and what can be done to avoid it happening again.

-Always keep in mind that La La Land was announced the winner of the Best Movie category in the The Oscars ceremony because somebody handed the wrong envelope.
-And they improved the process for the following events.
+Always keep in mind that, in 2017, La La Land was announced as the winner of the Best Picture category at the Oscars because somebody handed the wrong envelope.
+And they improved the process afterwards.